silviapoletti/Help-sign-real-time-detection/README.md

   2. The image frame is continuously updated according to your real-time webcam video stream (generated via the `video_stream()` code available [here](https://github.com/theAIGuysCode/colab-webcam)).
 In this way you can detect the signal for help.

-Please note that in order to run the experiments contained in the `baseline-help-sign-detection.ipynb` notebook, you have to meet the following requirements:
-- choose a light background for your video;
-- record the video with a good light condition.
+Please note that in order to run the experiments contained in the `baseline-help-sign-detection.ipynb` notebook, you have to meet the following requirements: choose a light background for your video and record the video with a good light condition.

 ## YOLO (v4) transfer learning on custom dataset